-Ever wondered how the security systems in airports keep working 24/7?
+Ever wondered how the security systems in airports keep working 24/7 and who is responsible for servicing airport security systems?
 Meet Dipankar Mondal a Service Engineer working on electronic security systems for Nuctech Company Limited.

-Background and path to becoming a Service Engineer on Electronic Security Systems
+Background and path to Servicing Airport Security Systems

 Were you interested in engineering as a child?